 - What is the difference between a Solar Renewable Energy Credit and a Solar Renewable Energy Certificate?

 There is no difference between what a credit and a certificate represent.
 (As Bill Shakespeare would have said “A rose by any other name would smell as sweet.”)
 Different states and organizations just use different terminology.
-It gets even more fun when you start talking about RECs, which can also be called Green Tags, Renewable Energy Credits, Renewable Electricity Certificates, or Tradable Renewable Certificates.
+It gets even more fun when you start talking about RECs, which can also be called Green Tags, Renewable Energy Credits, Renewable Electricity Certificates or Tradable Renewable Certificates.
 No matter what the label, each represents 1 MWh of renewable energy production.
-(And the resulting financial green can certainly smell sweet!)

 - How did SRECs come to be?

 RECs were created as a way to account for electricity generated from renewable energy projects.
 They become relevant, for example, in states that have regulations known as Renewable Portfolio Standards (RPS).
 These are state laws requiring utilities to certify that a specific percentage of the energy they deliver comes from renewable sources.
 RECs represent proof that the utility has either generated the renewable electricity independently or purchased the right to have the clean power generated by a separate green energy producer, which counts towards its renewable energy percentage.
 This system allows utilities to, in essence, pair the positive attributes of renewable energy with the electricity they already sell.
 SRECs are a special form of REC that specifies solar as the renewable energy source—satisfying some states’ requirements that a specific percentage of delivered energy comes from solar sources.

 It is possible for SRECs to be traded directly between buyer and seller; however, this approach requires a more sophisticated understanding of markets and trading.
 Many SREC holders choose to sell their certificates to third-party marketers, brokers or asset managers who package and resell bundles of SRECs to utilities—allowing them to meet their RPS obligations.